tatitakk/kuulilennuteetunneliluuk/README.md

 def my_function():
-    """Do nothing, but document it.
+    #Do nothing, but document it.

-    """No, reall,  it doesn't do anything.
+    #No, reall,  it doesn't do anything.

     pass